minetest/dev.luanti.org/content/for-engine-devs/git-guidelines.md

 aliases:
 - /Git_Guidelines
 - /git-guidelines
+- /engine-dev-process/git-guidelines
 ---

 # Git Guidelines
 This page is mostly directed to core team members with commit or triage access to upstream repositories.

-For determining who is allowed to do what, see [Organisation](/Organisation "Organisation").
+For determining who is allowed to do what, see [Organization](/organization).

 For guidelines about overall pull request quality, see [Merging core pull requests to upstream](/Merging_core_pull_requests_to_upstream "Merging core pull requests to upstream").